How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 6. Give out rewards

 Rewarding millennial employees when they’ve done a good job helps to encourage them to be enthusiastic about their work.
-It can even help to cre a spirit of friendly competition between different departments and help to increase overall job satisfaction.
+It can even help create friendly competition between different departments and increase overall job satisfaction.
 Use tools like enterprise to make the process of reward very smooth.

 7. Let them have a side-hustle